Beam model of Doppler backscattering: Beam tracing

-The rest of this section is divided into two parts.
-Section \ref{subsection_beam} lays out the beam tracing orderings and equations, summarising the results of our beam tracing derivation in \ref{appendix_beam_tracing}.
-The second part, Section \ref{subsection_Scotty}, describes our new beam tracing code.
+The rest of this section is divided into four parts.
+Section \ref{subsection_beam} lays out the beam-tracing orderings and equations, summarising the results of our beam-tracing derivation in \ref{appendix_beam_tracing}.
+Next, in Section \ref{subsection_dispersion}, we proceed to describe our choice of the beam-tracing dispersion relation and the subtleties involved in doing this correctly (Section \ref{subsection_dispersion}).
+Thirdly, Section \ref{subsection_Scotty} describes our new beam-tracing code.
+Finally, we detail two scenarios that we use to illustrate the findings of this paper in Section \ref{subsubsection_testcases}.